JasonGilmore/recipe-blog-SSG/README.md

 Front-matter for posts:

--   **title**: the name of the post for display on site cards.
+-   **title**: the name of the post for display on site cards and og link previews.
--   **description**: the description of the post for display on site cards.
+-   **description**: the description of the post for display on site cards and og link previews.
 -   **date**: used for home page card sorting.
--   **image**: the image of the post for display on site cards.
+-   **image**: the image of the post for display on site cards and og link previews.
-    -   Ensure the image name ends with "-icon" so it can be displayed correctly when linking to the post.
+    -   Ensure the image is <300KB to conform to image size limits for previews.

 Front-matter for footers: